 Syringes are available in a wide variety of forms for different applications.
 A question we get asked a lot is “What is the difference between Luer Lock and Luer Slip syringes?”

-Syringes are one of the most common instruments using the luer fitting system with the male luer connection fitting the female needle which either screws into it or fits tightly on top.
+Syringes are one of the most common instruments using the luer fitting system.
+The male luer connection fits the female needle which either screws into it or fits tightly on top.
 These can be split into two varieties by the connection type: locking or slipping.

-The locking ‘Luer-Lok’ style are more secure, the needles are inserted into the syringe and twisted to form a locked connection; ensuring no liquids can leak and prevents accidental removal of the needles.
+Locking ‘Luer-Lok’ style are more secure, the needles are inserted into the syringe and twisted to form a locked connection.
+This ensures no liquids can leak and prevents accidental removal of the needles.

 The syringe needles, if stated have a luer lock fitting, can be used with both syringes with Luer Lok and those with Luer slip fittings.

 For more information about what syringes would be suitable for your application please get in touch with our technical team by calling 01954 233 120, emailing firstname.lastname@example.org or filling in the below contact form.